2021-2022 CFP Betting Guide

 Since the 2014-15 season, the College Football Playoffs have determined the four best NCAA Division I FBS teams that will play for a chance to win the national championship.
-As a result, the two CFP semifinal matchups receive the most betting action out of any of the games played during the college football bowl season.
-If you are looking to get in on the postseason wagering, read through our 2020-21 CFP betting guide to gain a competitive edge prior to laying any action.
+As a result, College Football Playoff betting on semifinal matchups receives the most action out of any of the games played during the NCAAF bowl season.
+If you are looking to get in on the postseason wagering, read through our 2021-22 CFP betting guide to gain a competitive edge prior to laying any action.

-There are some noteworthy trends you should be aware of before placing a wager on the betting lines for the CFP semifinals.
+There are some noteworthy trends you should be aware of before placing a wager on the betting lines for the CFP semifinals at online sportsbooks.
 Along with the legal status of betting on college football, we cover tips and strategies to help aid in your betting decisions while providing the latest odds of being picked by the selection committee in December.
-We'll also reveal our list of the top sportsbooks on the web that are accepting bets on the 2020-21 NCAAF playoffs so you can find the most advantageous CFP odds.
+We'll also reveal our list of the top sportsbooks on the web that are accepting bets on the 2021-22 NCAAF playoffs so you can find the most advantageous CFP odds.

-Yes, and betting on bowl games and the CFP postseason matchups is easier than ever.
+Yes, and legally betting on bowl games and the CFP postseason matchups is easier than ever at online sports betting sites.
 There are two ways to bet on the CFP semifinals legally.
 Some states inside of the USA feature domestic brick-and-mortar sportsbooks or mobile apps that allow for CFP wagers to be placed, with most requiring a minimum age of 21 years old to participate.

 If access to a region with legal domestic sportsbooks is not feasible, the best option is wagering with an international betting site that is operating outside of the jurisdiction of the United States.
 Federal gambling laws fail to mention offshore wagering, leaving a mammoth-sized loophole that allows for legal sports betting online.
-Some states have made all forms of online wagering unlawful, such as CT and WA, so it is highly advisable that you become familiar with local sports betting laws prior to wagering on the CFP.
+Washington state has made all forms of online wagering unlawful, so it is highly advisable that you become familiar with local sports betting laws prior to wagering on the CFP.

 Best College Football Playoff Betting Sites